-The Finance Committee is a sub-committee of the main board of trustees.
+The Finance & Audit Committee sat within the Circular Board for part of the year.
+At the recommendation of the external auditor it is again a separate committee and met on 7th June.
 Its purpose is to monitor the finances of the academy and ensure that resources are used for the purposes intended.